 Active Treatment Phase

-Our active treatment approach involves multiple evidence-based techniques.
-Learn about professional approaches to treating foot wounds.
+Our active approach involves multiple evidence-based techniques.
+Learn about professional approaches to treating foot injuries.

 - Infection control and antibiotic therapy if needed